piotrmurach/strings-inflection/README.md

 ## Code of Conduct

-Everyone interacting in the Strings::Inflect project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/strings-inflect/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Strings::Inflection project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/strings-inflect/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright